 Watching butterflies fly around my garden the other day, I wondered how they and other insects find a mate when they need to reproduce.
 I was surprised at the information I found.

-Most insects live solitary lives over large areas in different habitats and shared with other similar species.
-For insects to find another of the same species to mate, they first have to find each other and recognize each other.
+Most insects live solitary lives over large areas in different habitats and are shared with other similar species.
+For insects to find another of the same species to mate with, they first have to see each other and recognize each other.
 Insects attract each other using their sight, sound, or smell senses.

 Insects mainly use the sense of scent to attract a mate.
-The female usually gives the strongest scents, allowing the male to find them.
+The female usually gives the most pungent odors, allowing the male to find them.
 Pheromones are chemically unique to each species, so the male knows that it is pursuing the correct female.
 Once mating has ended, then the female stops giving off pheromones.